Learn the two types of estimates you

 If you are preparing for a move, one of the first items on your to-do list might be researching moving companies.
 Once you have chosen a few to consider, it is always wise to get some estimates.
 Moving companies will almost always offer you some type of estimate for your move.

 There are two basic types of estimates you might get from moving companies.
 Binding estimates and non-binding estimates are different in the way they are figured.
-They also have different meanings to you
+They also have different meanings to you as a consumer.
+Moving companies may give you a non-binding estimate for free, but they will probably charge you for a binding estimate.

 Binding estimates are promises from moving companies that your cost will not exceed the estimate as long as you stick to the services mentioned in the estimate.
 If you ask the movers to do something that was not accounted for in the estimate, then you can expect to pay extra.
 These special services might include extra charges for stair carries or elevators.
 Moving companies intend to be paid for any unusual service.